bugwomp/JRS-Application/README.md

 My name is Jessica Rose Smith.

-I have two separate pages one for my Resume and another for my responses to the Essay Questions.

-Looking forward to meeting you!
+Thanks for your time, I'm looking forward to meeting you!